day8/re-frame/docs/Interceptors.md

-This tutorial explains re-frame Interceptors.
-Along the way, you'll better understand the mechanics of re-frame event handling.
+This tutorial explains re-frame `Interceptors`.
+Until now, they have been a hidden detail but, as we are about to find out, they are both important and useful.

 As you read this, please refer back to the 3rd panel of the [Infographic](event-handling-infographic.md).

 ## Why Interceptors?

-Two reasons.
+There's two reasons.

 __First__, we want simple event handlers.